drizzleco/PuzzlePieces/README.md

 1. A web browser

-   - Click in "Run in web browser" in the sidebar of the Expo DevTools window
+   - Click "Run in web browser" in the sidebar of the Expo DevTools window
    - The app will open in another tab

 2. On your smartphone